runanywhere-sdks

 // Display tokens in real-time

-await for (final token in streamResult.stream) {
+await for (final event in stream) {

 }